The 64 Core Threshold – Processor Groups on Windows

 If this scenario presents a problem, your options are as follows:

-- Disable Hyper-Threading/SMT to reduce the logical core count to below 64, incurring the overall reduction in computational capacity.
+- Disable Hyper-Threading/SMT to reduce the logical core count to 64 or less, incurring the overall reduction in computational capacity.
 That would allow group unaware processes to use more cores since the singular processor group includes all available cores.

 - Contact the app developer to have them modify it to be group aware.

 - Contact Bitsum to see what we can do for you.
 We can adapt group unaware applications.
-However, this requires special attention to the unique attributes of the target application to be done right.
+Update: See groupextend tool below.

 Given this design, users should check check your applications’ group support before upgrading your hardware, and try to choose hardware with CPU core counts that are a multiple of 64 since that will result in maximum size processor groups.